voucherifyio/sdk-python-openapi-based/docs/CampaignsApi.md

 with voucherify_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = voucherify_client.CampaignsApi(api_client)
-    campaign_id = 'campaign_id_example' # str | The ID of an existing campaign to which you're importing the codes.
-You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value. campaigns_import_voucher_item = [{"code":"CODE7","category":"First","redemption":{"quantity":1},"metadata":{"season":"Fall"},"additional_info":"secret-code1","active":true},{"code":"CODE8","category":"Second","redemption":{"quantity":18},"metadata":{"season":"Fall"},"additional_info":"secret-code1","active":true},{"code":"CODE9","category_id":"cat_0bb343dee3cdb5ec0c","redemption":{"quantity":4},"metadata":{"season":"Fall"},"additional_info":"secret-code1","active":true}] # List[CampaignsImportVoucherItem] | Discount type, expiration date and the remaining attributes will be taken from the <!-- [Campaign](OpenAPI.json/components/schemas/Campaign) -->[Campaign](ref:get-campaign) settings. (optional)
+    campaign_id = 'campaign_id_example' # str | The ID of an existing campaign to which youre importing the codes.
+You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value. campaigns_import_voucher_item = [{"code":"CODE7","category":"First","redemption":{"quantity":1},"metadata":{"season":"Fall"},"additional_info":"secret-code1","active":true},{"code":"CODE8","category":"Second","redemption":{"quantity":18},"metadata":{"season":"Fall"},"additional_info":"secret-code1","active":true},{"code":"CODE9","category_id":"cat_0bb343dee3cdb5ec0c","redemption":{"quantity":4},"metadata":{"season":"Fall"},"additional_info":"secret-code1","active":true}] # List[CampaignsImportVoucherItem] | Discount type, expiration date and the remaining attributes will be taken from the Campaign settings. (optional)

     try:
         # Import Vouchers to Campaign